-- 1. businesses owned or operated by NRPB staff. - 2. businesses that have a work, services, or goods contract with the NRPB with a total contract sum higher than \$15.000 in the last 18 months. - 3. businesses owned or operated by Ministers, Parliamentarians, Secretary Generals, and their spouses.
+- 1. Businesses owned or operated by NRPB personnel. - 2.
+Businesses that have a services contract with the NRPB, where the contract is financed through operational and project management budgets with a total contract sum higher than \$15,000 in the last 12 months. - 3.
+Businesses owned or operated by Ministers, Parliamentarians, (acting) Secretary Generals, and their spouses.

-3 Workflow
+3. Workflow